levolutionniste/docs/en/views/json-and-xml-views.rst

 There are two ways you can generate data views.
 The first is by using the ``_serialize`` key, and the second is by creating normal template files.
+But for the two steps, you MUST modify the routes.php file in config folder by adding this line :
+$routes->extensions(['json', 'xml', 'ajax']);
+    /* and dow this for all others route definitions as already existing*/

 Enabling Data Views in Your Application
 =======================================